tthinh188/MegaMan/README.md

 Shooting: Press and release the spacebar button to shoot.
 The longer the player presses the spacebar button, the stronger he shoots.

+Climb: Moving toward the wall with up arrow button to climb the wall.